SummerOfCode2020/ta-time/README.md

-# The TA Schedule and Links to Recordings
+# Orderbook August - The TA Schedule and Links to Recordings

 This repo allows us to use github to collaborate on TA sessions.

+Atend at least one session a week until your order-book is complete.

 All TA sessions will be recorded just like class for students that are unable to attend the live session.